 5. Unfermented Soy

-Unfermented soy is not the health food you might think it is.
+Unfermented soy is not the healthy food you might think it is.
 About 90 percent to 95 percent of the soy grown in the U.S. is genetically engineered to make soy protein isolate.
 This type of soy is found in products like protein bars, fruit drinks, soups, sauces, cereals, supplements and meal-replacement shakes.

 You may not even realize that on package labels, unfermented soy is disguised under such names as bouillon, textured protein and natural flavor.
 These lower-quality soy products can increase a man’s risk of heart disease, thyroid problems, mental decline, infertility and cancer.